shahart/heb-bible/README.md

-The bible.
+The hebrew bible.

+Antique!
+1998 --> Now 2024 ported to java/script, Spring Boot, and LambdaS.

 ![](read-psalm-119.png)

-The code requires some time to re-understand.
+The **deprecated** Pascal code requires some time to re-understand.
 Plus the fact it was done on DOS with hebrew characters (Ascii 128 stands for Aleph).

 The commit is with